ncarrier/carino-tools/README.md

 * **CARINO\_VERSION\_TYPE** : if set to "release", the executables in the final directory will be stripped and the build will be optimised for size

+## bbfrom

+Thin wrapper around build.sh, wich builds all the packages listed in config/packages, starting from the package whose name is given as an argument.
+Useful mainly if a full build has failed in the middle, for avoiding a new full build after the error has been fixed.
+Also handy to circumvent the lack of dependency handling of the build system.

 ## cb

 Example of some command lines able to build automatically a package if one of